emmawalshdev/The-Book-bar/README.md

 During this process, the functional and content requirements were examined.
 In considering the functional requirements, each problem was examined to find a best-fit solution.
 In considering the content requirements, the following were questioned:
-  a) What type of content would fulfil the need (image, video, text, mixed)
+  1. What type of content would fulfil the need (image, video, text, mixed)
-  b) Whether or not adequate resources were available to produce the content.
+  2. Whether or not adequate resources were available to produce the content.

-The following is a statement of the findings:
+The following is a statement of the defined scope:

 #### In scope